DiffBreak: Is Diffusion-Based Purification Robust?: Revisiting Diffusion-Based Purification

-\textit{DBP} is typically deployed in a single-purification (\textit{SP}) setting: an input $\vx$ is purified once via a stochastic reverse process into $\hat{\vx}(0)$ and classified as $c = \mathcal{M}(\hat{\vx}(0))$~\cite{diffpure,gmdp}.
-This assumes $\hat{\vx}(0)$ lies on the natural manifold and yields a correct label with high probability—see~\S\ref{subsec:path}.
-However, prior evaluations~\cite{kang2024diffattack,diffpure,gmdp} fail to assess this very property, introducing a critical mismatch: they evaluate robustness by purifying only the final adversarial iterate, testing just a single stochastic path, yielding noisy and unrepresentative estimates.
+\textit{DBP} is typically deployed in a single-purification (\textit{SP}) setting: an input $\vx$ is purified once via a stochastic reverse process and classified as $c = \mathcal{M}(\hat{\vx}(0))$~\cite{diffpure,gmdp}.
+This assumes $\hat{\vx}(0)$ lies on the natural manifold, yielding a correct label with high probability—see~\S\ref{subsec:path}.
+Yet, prior studies~\cite{kang2024diffattack,diffpure,gmdp} fail to assess this very property: they evaluate robustness by purifying only the final adversarial iterate, testing just a single stochastic path, yielding noisy, unrepresentative estimates.

 \textbf{DiffHammer}~\cite{diffhammer} addressed this with worst-case robustness (Wor.Rob): the attack succeeds if any of $N$ purifications (evaluated at each attack step) leads to misclassification.
 The metric is $ \text{Wor.Rob} := 1 - \frac{1}{S} \sum_{j=1}^{S} \underset{i \in [\![N]\!]}{max} \mathcal{A}_i^{(j)}$, where $\mathcal{A}_i^{(j)} = 1$ if the $i$-th purification of sample $j$ fails, and $S$ is the dataset size.
 They justify this protocol by modeling resubmission attacks (e.g., in login attempts), thereby limiting $N$ to (typically) $N=10$ after which the attacker will be blocked.
-Yet attackers can retry inputs arbitrarily in stateless settings like spam, CSAM, and phishing.
+However, attackers can retry inputs arbitrarily in stateless settings like spam, CSAM, and phishing.
 Even in stateful systems, the defender has no control over the stochastic path.
 Thus, \textit{SP} evaluations require many purifications per input for statistically meaningful conclusions.

 Yet, any stochastic defense fails given enough queries~\cite{DBLP:journals/corr/abs-2302-13464}.
 Even if \textit{DBP} nearly always projects to the manifold, \textit{SP} is only reliable if misclassification probability is negligible over all paths—rare in practice (\S\ref{sec:exp}).
 Robust predictions must hence aggregate over multiple purifications.
 We thus propose: